octanner/ios-team/common-patterns.md

 ## Debug.pattern — Access debug information for bug reporting

 ## Optimistic.pattern — Update state as if the request worked, back out when error occurs

-## Version.pattern — That one thing that's like SemVer but isn't

 ## TeamCredits.pattern — Give the team credit